frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 #### Visual Studio Code GitHub Copilot Extension
 ![Visual Studio Code Good Reviews](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/vs-code-good-reviews.png)

+## Conclusions

-I found Copilot particularly useful when writing YAML for pipelines and Infrastructure-as-Code, the steps for building and deploying applications are very specific to the project at hand.
-Boilerplate code is often used from documentation or other projects that can be adapted to work with the project and reference the appropriate variables.
-This is a very time-consuming process and it is prone to mistakes.
+Copilot was particularly useful when writing YAML for pipelines as the build and deployment steps are very specific to the project at hand.
+This is a time-consuming process and its prone to mistakes.
 On top of that, a pipeline run for a small project in Azure DevOps or GitHub Actions can take a few minutes to output a success/failure.
-The code completions and suggestions, shown in the examples above, were amazing for this as they recommended accurate additions using the context of the file and quickly helped me to resolve issues causing pipeline failures.
-I believe this resulted in significant time saved finding documentation or example projects.
+As shown in the examples above Copilot provided accurate additions using the context of the file and quickly helped me to resolve issues causing pipeline failures.
+This reduced the amount of pipeline failures and idle time between pipeline runs.

-During this investigation, I was able to test most of the features, however, GitHub released more features and improvements while I was writing this article.
-I highly recommend watching this [video](https://youtu.be/a2DDYMEPwbE?si=B-UY9uMTji0My3wd) as it demonstrates some of the features I described above and introduces the new changes such as the use of multi-models, codebase referencing and inline chat improvements.

-In my eyes, I do not see AI as a threat to the jobs of Software Engineers.
+In my eyes, AI is not a threat to the jobs of Software Engineers.
 It's purely a tool that, when used correctly, can increase the efficiency of certain day-to-day tasks.
-There are many stages of the Software Development lifecycle which simply cannot be completed by an AI (at the moment) and I think the main one is centred on determining what the client/product owner wants and then subsequently prioritising and breaking down these requirements.
-You could say that AI is a headless chicken that regains its head upon the proper direction and relevant context from the prompter.
+There are many stages of the Software Development lifecycle which simply cannot be completed by AI (at the moment) and the main one is centred around client interaction.
+When AI can understand what the client/product owner wants, break this down into requirements and prioritise these requirements it will be a different story.

+AI *today* resembles a headless chicken, moving quickly and sporadically without a clear direction.
+It's only when provided with precise context and well-structured prompts that it gains purpose and focus, similar to finding its lost head.
+It will not be long until this bridge is gapped, however.

 On the whole, I believe that GitHub Copilot is something every developer could find benefits from using and its cost is justifiable.
-All developer teams should at least consider GitHub Copilot and unless you are developing a system to handle extremely sensitive information the Business plan should cover your security needs.
+All developer teams should consider GitHub Copilot and unless you are developing a system to handle state secrets the Business plan has you covered.
 GitHub claims a 55% improvement in coding speeds when using Copilot, even if the reality was 10-15% this is a considerable improvement in efficiency for busy developers.
 This should result in productivity increases across a team of developers without sacrificing quality.
-Ultimately, it depends on a business' risk tolerance versus appetite for innovation as to whether this is something they adopt, but with the right measures and risk-mitigations, it's a tool not to be ignored.
+Ultimately, it depends on a business' risk tolerance versus appetite for innovation as to it's adoption, but with the right measures and risk-mitigations, it's a tool not to be ignored.

-### Further reading
+## Further Reading and Demonstration

+During this investigation, most of the features were tested, however, while writing this article GitHub released more features and improvements.

+I highly recommend watching this GitHub demonstration [video](https://youtu.be/a2DDYMEPwbE?si=B-UY9uMTji0My3wd) as it shows Copilot in action and introduces the new changes such as the use of multi-models, codebase referencing and inline chat improvements.

 Here are some other articles I read during my research, which you may also find interesting: